cy-park/Scrawler/README.md

 <br>

-***

 ### .refresh()

-Refresh all baseline and position data.
+Refresh all `baseline` and `position` values.
 Automatically called when resizing browsers.

 **Syntax:**